biometryhub/IBS_conference/content/social.md

 This will follow by a short stroll from the University through North Adelaide to [St Peter’s Cathedral](http://www.stpeters-cathedral.org.au/) and a guided tour there to visit the place of Sir Fisher ashes and hear about the significance of that for the Cathedral.

-Cost: $40 pp, including afternoon tea and a souvenir from the Cathedral.
+Cost: $20 pp, including afternoon tea.
 Contact person: [Ms Annie Conway](mailto:annie.conway@adelaide.edu.au)